kiba/Writings/fac/chp26_ninja_and_terrorism.md

 Controversy ensued over on whether or not Summer Rose will be allowed to keep her American citizenship.

 I am not a lawyer, but I doubt Summer Rose will be allowed to keep her citizenship.
-The POTUS is supportive, but many republicans are on the other side.
+The POTUS is supportive, but many republicans are opposed.

 May Rose isn't in danger of losing citizenship since she was born on American soil.